Personal

 Body image approval feels like an overwhelming destination for performers who have encountered years of struggle against their bodies.
-I’ll start with my story; it’s not pretty, but I understand the pressure on performers and what that can do to your mind and behavior; here is help for coping with body image issues as a performer.
+I’ll start with my story; it’s not pretty, but I understand the pressure on performers and what that can do to your mind and behavior.
+Here is help for coping with body image issues as performers.

 Why is body image such a struggle for performers?

 There is a firm belief that lower body weights offer a performance advantage and that casting and audiences will favor or choose the thinner person.
-Body image approval might feel like an overwhelming destination for performers who have encountered years of struggle against their bodies.
+Body image issues for performers can cause a focus on others’ approval.
+Recovery might feel like an overwhelming destination for artists who have encountered years of struggle against their bodies.

 My Story of coping with body image issues as a performer